 Halloween is just around the corner!
 Do you know what your dog will be this year?
-Instead of wearing the same, boring costume every year, give your dog a fresh look without breaking the bank!
-Here are our Top 3 favorite, (and most original!)
-DIY Halloween costume ideas.
+Instead of wearing the same, boring costume every year, give your furry friend a fresh look without breaking the bank!
+Here are our Top 3 favorite (and most original!)
+DIY dog costume ideas.

 Vampire Bat Wings: Turn your pet into a creature of the night with just some felt, pipe cleaners, and a little bit of adhesive tape or glue from the craft store.

-- Start by printing out your templates for what shaped wings you want.
+- Start by printing out a wing-shape template.
 Here is our easy-access template for bat-shaped wings.

 - Depending on the size of your dog, measure about a ½ yard of crafting felt - choose from black bat wings, white angel wings, or get creative with green dragon wings!